 There are a number of restaurants and ice cream shops along the harbour.
 Tuck into some traditional fish and chips and watch the fishing boats coming in to dock.
 The harbour even has its very own little beach with a restaurant.
 I mean, just look at this view!?
 Definitely one of my favs in Cornwall I’d say!

 Dive in at the deep end with coasteering

-Something that kept popping up as a suggestion when I was looking for things to do in Newquay was coasteering.
-Coasteering includes a series of adventurous coastline activities such as jumping off cliffs, wild swimming or walking on narrow cliff paths.
+When it comes to recommending things to do in Newquay I also throw coasteering in there.
+Coasteering includes a series of adventurous coastline activities such as jumping off cliffs, swimming around the rocks in the ocean or walking on narrow cliff paths.
 Clearly it’s not an activity for the faint-hearted, but it’s a popular excursion for adventure lovers like me.

 Cornwall is a great spot for coasteering in the UK, but just make sure that you’re safe by going with an experienced company.
 They’ll organise and run the entire excursion for you and your group, with all the necessary safety equipment included.
 Usually it costs around £45 per person for a half day activity.
 Again, this is something I really recommend in Cornwall.